Aman-Sigroha/yachts/README.md

 - 📧 Create an issue in the repository
 - 📚 Check the [API Documentation](http://localhost:3000/api-docs)
 - 🔍 Review the troubleshooting section above
+- 🐛 Use debug endpoints for troubleshooting

 ---

 **Built with ❤️ for the yacht charter industry**

+*Last updated: August 2025 - API v3.0 with working yacht search, active filters, and comprehensive catalogue system*